 Cité Florale: A Hidden Micro Arrondissement in the 13e

 Dotted throughout Paris you’ll find small sections of the city that are unlike any other.
-One of the most famous is that of Butte Bergeyre (also home to one of Paris’ last vineyards).
-These small independent areas are the micro-arrondissements, and the Cité Florale is one of them.
+One of the most famous is that of Butte Bergeyre, which also happens to be home to one of Paris’ last remaining vineyards.
+These small independent areas are known as the micro-arrondissements, and the Cité Florale is one of them.

 The micro arrondissement quite literally lives up to its name of ‘Cité Florale’.
 After all, the area is simply a small city of flowers, bushes, and greenery.
 Vines, wisteria and ivy trail off the side of the houses.
 And stepping into this secluded pocket feels like stepping out of Paris and straight into the French countryside.